 Reboot Your Laptop

 Got an old laptop that still works but maybe isn’t the nicest thing to look at?
 Give it a new lease on life with some contact paper.
-This example uses wood-grain paper, but marble, brick, mirrored, or even velour felt contact paper would make the machine a true conversation starter.
+This example uses wood-grain paper, but marble, brick, mirrored, or even velour styles of contact paper would make the machine a true conversation starter.

 Add (Temporary) Holiday Decor